Scientology controversies: R2-45

 "R2-45" is the name given by L. Ron Hubbard to what he described as "an enormously effective process for exteriorization but its use is frowned upon by this society at this time".
 In Scientology doctrine, exteriorization refers to the separation of the thetan (soul) from the body.
 According to the author Stewart Lamont, Hubbard defined R2-45 as a process by which exteriorization could be produced by shooting a person in the head with a .45 revolver.

-While no "R2-45 letters" have been published, orders to use R2-45 on specific individuals were published in a prominent Scientology magazine.
-On March 6, 1968, Hubbard issued an internal memo titled "Racket Exposed", in which he denounced twelve people as "Enemies of mankind, the planet and all life", and ordered "Any Sea Org member contacting any of them is to use Auditing Process R2-45."
-The memo was subsequently reproduced, with another name added, in the Church of Scientology's internal journal, The Auditor.
+While no "R2-45 letters" have been published, orders to use R2-45 on specific individuals were published in a monthly magazine for Scientologists.
+On March 6, 1968, Hubbard issued an internal memo titled "RACKET EXPOSED", in which he denounced twelve people as "Enemies of mankind, the planet and all life", and ordered that "Any Sea Org member contacting any of them is to use Auditing Process R2-45."
+The memo was subsequently reproduced, with another name added, in the Church of Scientology's monthly journal, The Auditor.
 Another four people were named in a second R2-45 order published in The Auditor later in 1968.

-Criminal convictions of members
+Criminal convictions of executives

 Much of the controversy surrounding Scientology is reflected in the long list of legal incidents associated with the organization including the criminal convictions of core members of the Scientology organization.

 In 1978, a number of Scientologists, including L. Ron Hubbard's wife Mary Sue Hubbard (who was second in command in the organization at the time), were convicted of perpetrating what was at the time the largest incident of domestic espionage in the history of the United States, called "Operation Snow White".
 This involved infiltrating, wiretapping, and stealing documents from the offices of Federal attorneys and the Internal Revenue Service.
 The judge who convicted Mary Sue Hubbard and ten accomplices described their attempt to plead freedom of religion in defense:

 Eleven church staff members, including Mary Sue Hubbard and other highly placed officials, pleaded guilty or were convicted in federal court based on evidence seized in the raids and received sentences from two to six years (some suspended).

 Other noteworthy incidents involving criminal accusations and prosecutions against the Church of Scientology include: